Epic Collapse

 A Bit Lost, Chris Haughton

-Author’s Note: This was originally published as a commentary (prediction?) at the close of 2021.
+Author’s Note: This was originally published as Goodbye to All That, a Fresh Paint Perspective, at the close of 2021.
 It’s been refreshed this morning to reflect current events.

 It’s easy to see the end of things, to grasp intuitively that you’re standing astride some sort of stark rupture in the historical timeline, a point between rot and genesis, to know that you’ve stayed too long at The Fair.

-“We don’t know if we’re going to succeed, but we do know is what’s in place today isn’t working,” says Novartis president Marie-France Tschudin,.
+“We don’t know if we’re going to succeed, but we do know is what’s in place today isn’t working,” said (now former) Novartis president Marie-France Tschudin.
 “We need to take a different approach.”
-She was describing the need to re-conceptualize strategy for the launch of a new heart drug (see here in the Wall Street Journal last month), but her vision echos an ask for something deeper, more fundamental, that’s bouncing across the halls of nearly all business and government and academic settings in the West: a complete overhaul in the nature of “strategy” itself.
+At the time, she was describing the need to re-conceptualize strategy for the launch of a new heart drug, but her vision echos an ask for something deeper, more fundamental, a more radical shift in understanding that’s bouncing across the halls of nearly all business and government and academic settings in the West: a complete overhaul in the nature of “strategy” itself.

 And so what’s emerging as the building blocks for professional success today are management teams who can work with a new set rules that have imposed themselves (or been imposed by others) on the old order of things,

-“We would be safer if we had our own nuclear arsenal,” Donald Tusk, Poland’s prime minister, said in a speech to his country’s parliament on March 7.
+“We would be safer if we had our own nuclear arsenal,” Donald Tusk, Poland’s prime minister, said in a speech to his country’s parliament earlier this year.
 The reason he gave was the “profound change of American geopolitics,” a euphemism for what Pfizer’s Albert Bourla accurately described as the epic collapse of the conventional frame of reference in an interview with Semafor in January (Pfizer’s Albert Bourla on Trump 2.0: ‘The status quo will collapse’).

 “U.S. President Donald Trump defended his use of tariffs and said they could multiply as he met on Tuesday with the CEOs of America’s biggest companies, many of whom have watched their market value crater over recession and inflation fears.